kate-walters/coconut/README.md

 Folder in which the customer config files will be stored.

 - config_files
-Specific config files configuration, you can disable the swap functionality for any giving config file.
+Specific config files configuration, you can disable the swap functionality for any given config file.

 - ssh_user
 User that will be used to fetch the config files on the server.